-Trumpet Discussion Discuss Practicing with ear plugs in ears??? in the General forums; I was reading this I thought on the Curry are Warburton mouthpiece site.
-But have not been able to find ...
+Trumpet Discussion Discuss Practicing with ear plugs in ears??? in the General forums; Well Ladies and Gentlemen.
+I knew I had read this.
+I first read this on Curry's mouthpiece internet site.
+It ...

 Mezzo Forte User